Skullptor: High Fidelity 3D Head Reconstruction in Seconds with Multi-View Normal Prediction: Evaluation

 \section{Evaluation}

-The evaluation of our proposed pipeline aims to validate three key claims: (1) our extension of monocular normal estimation models to multi-view processing improves normal map estimation, especially for capturing high-frequency details; (2) our optimization-based remeshing effectively leverages these multi-view normal estimates to produce a detailed mesh; and (3) the complete pipeline can outperform standard photogrammetry in quality when using sparse camera arrays ($< 10$), while also being more computationally efficient.
+The evaluation of our proposed pipeline aims to validate three key claims: (1) our extension of monocular normal estimation models to multi-view processing improves normal map estimation, especially for capturing high-frequency details; (2) our optimization-based remeshing effectively leverages these multi-view normal estimates to produce a detailed mesh; and (3) the complete pipeline outperforms standard photogrammetry in quality when both methods operate on sparse camera arrays ($< 10$), while also being more computationally efficient.